-With online classes, students don’t have to make their work or family schedules bend and twist around class times.
-Students can make dinner before or after they log on; dishes can take precedent over homework, or it can work the other way around.
+With online education, students don’t have to make their work or family schedules bend and twist around class times.
+Students can make dinner before or after they log on; dishes can take precedence over homework, or it can work the other way around.
 It also means that if a person works nights or has strange hours, courses will still be waiting for them when they get home, wherever or whenever they are truly ready to sit down, focus, and learn.
 And when those students do sit down, they often find that they’re more successful than they would have been in a more traditional setting: learning about chemistry or German is a lot easier at home on the couch, when you want to be there, than in a fluorescently lit room at whatever time a registrar wants you to be there.

 And as the Internet becomes a more and more vital part of everyday and professional life, students who have this unique experience working with online educational platforms can integrate seamlessly into the modern workforce.
-Online students learn to communicate with professors and classmates through a number of different mediums, and have to engage in creative problem solving simply to create their own schedules.
+Online students learn to communicate with professors and classmates through a number of different mediums and have to engage in creative problem solving simply to create their own schedules.

-The State of Oregon has some of the best online colleges in the country, and industry connections in places like Portland, Beaverton, or Eugene mean that students can transition directly from their online classroom into real world careers.
+The State of Oregon has some of the best online colleges in the country, and industry connections in places like Portland, Beaverton, or Eugene mean that students can transition directly from their online classroom into real-world careers.